 THIS ORDINANCE SHALL BE EFFECTIVE IMMEDIATELY

-The permit holder must call the burn request line at 843-525-7032 on each day of the burn cycle on which burning will be conducted in order for that Burn Permit to be valid.
+The permit holder must call the burn request line at 843-525-7032 on each day of the burn cycle in which burning will be conducted or that permit to be valid.

-First time permit holder shall have their property and burn area inspected by a fire official prior to the permit being issued.
-In order to for the permit to be issued, the burn area must:
+First-time permit holder must have their property and burn area inspected by a fire official prior to the permit being issued.
+For the permit to be issued, the burn area must:

 - Be located at a minimum of 50 feet from any combustible structure or vegetation if the burning will be done in an open circle, or 15 feet from the same if the burning will be conducted in an approved container (i.e., metal drum).